Takamoto Katsuta

-Takamoto Katsuta (勝田貴元, Katsuta Takamoto, born 17 March 1993) is a Japanese rally driver who currently competes in the World Rally Championship for Toyota Gazoo Racing WRT.
+Takamoto "Taka" Katsuta (勝田貴元, Katsuta Takamoto, born 17 March 1993) is a Japanese rally driver who currently competes in the World Rally Championship for Toyota Gazoo Racing WRT with co-driver Aaron Johnston.
 Katsuta rose to prominence after taking a surprise victory in the WRC-2 class at the 2018 Rally Sweden.
 He achieved his first World Rally Championship podium in the 2021 Safari Rally, finishing in second place.
+He scored his first World Rally Championship rally win in the 2026 Safari Rally.

 Early career

-Katsuta was born in Nagoya.
-He began karting at the age of 12.
-Following intermediate success in this category, he began racing in the Formula Challenge Japan series in 2010, and eventually became champion in 2011, aged 18.
+Born and raised in Nagakute, Katsuta began karting at the age of 12.
+Following intermediate success in this category, he began racing in the Formula Challenge Japan series in 2010, and eventually claimed the championship title over Ryō Hirakawa in 2011, aged 18.

 2012–2014: Years in Formula 3

 Seeing the successes Katsuta had in Formula Challenge Japan, the TOM'S team hired him to be one of their drivers for the Japanese Formula 3 Championship in 2012, racing in the National class.
 He finished third in this category overall, and was eventually promoted to full championship driver for 2013.
 Katsuta experienced great success in 2013, winning two races and finishing second in the overall championship, beating drivers from the likes of Katsumasa Chiyo and future member of the McLaren Young Driver Programme, Nobuharu Matsushita.
 The following season, 2014, would be Katsuta's last in Formula 3.
-He ended up under-performing, finishing 4th in the standings with another two victories.
+He ended up under-performing, finishing fourth in the standings with another two victories.

 Taking an interest in rallying

 During his final year of Japanese Formula 3, Katsuta began rallying at the local level.
 He began with a Toyota GT86 in the JN-5 class of the Japan Rally Championship (a series his father, Norihiko, has won eight times).
-In his second event, the Rally Highland Masters, Katsuta won his class, finishing 10th overall.
+In his second event, the Rally Highland Masters, Katsuta won his class, finishing tenth overall.
 His eventual goal was to be picked up by Toyota's development driver program.
 His performances in Japan attracted the attention of four-time World Rally Champion and future Toyota Gazoo Racing WRT team boss Tommi Mäkinen, who signed him onto Toyota's program alongside Hiroki Arai.